jellyfin/jellyfin.org/docs/general/server/media/shows.md

 Series Name (year) [metadata provider id]
 ```

 The `year` and `metadata provider id` fields are optional, but they will help identify media more reliably.
+Plex-style provider IDs such as `{tmdb-123}` are also accepted.

 - Example with name only: `Jellyfin Documentary.mkv`
 - Example with year: `Jellyfin Documentary (2030)`
 - Example with metadata provider id: `Jellyfin Documentary [imdbid-tt00000000]`
+- Example with Plex-style provider id: `Jellyfin Documentary {tmdb-123}`
 - Example with both year and metadata provider id: `Jellyfin Documentary (2030) [imdbid-tt00000000]`

 The Season folders should be named `Season *`, with `*` being any number.
 Do not abbreviate the `Season` name to `S01` or `SE01`.
 For the best results, please pad the season number with `0`s at the front to make sure each entry has the same number of digits.
 For example: `Season 5` -> `Season 05`.
 Also do not mix Season folders with episodes in the Shows folder.